BIGWALDOR/BIGWALDOR/README.md

 - 👋 Hi, I’m Walid, and I am a Fullstack Engineer at ezyVet.
 - 👀 I’m interested in building web applications with great user experiences.
-- 🌱 I’m currently learning PHP, Golang and SQL.
+- 🌱 I’m currently learning C#, Golang and SQL.
 - 💞️ I’m looking to collaborate on any open-source projects.
 - 📫 How to reach me: LinkedIn: Walid Bouladam, IG: @dev_walid, Twitter: @devwalid_.